arkivanov/Decompose/docs/extensions/compose.md

 Please refer to the predefined animators (`fade`, `slide`, etc.) for implementation examples.

-## Compose for iOS and macOS
+## Compose for iOS, macOS and Web (Canvas)

-Compose for iOS and macOS is still work in progress and was not officially announced.
+Compose for iOS, macOS and Web (Canvas) is still work in progress and was not officially announced.
 However, Decompose already supports it.
-The support is also experimental and is not part of the main branch - see [#74](https://github.com/arkivanov/Decompose/issues/74) for more information.
+The support is also **experimental** and is not part of the main branch - see [#74](https://github.com/arkivanov/Decompose/issues/74) for more information.

-If you want to use Decompose with Compose for iOS/macOS, you have to use special versions of `extensions-compose-jetbrains` module.
+If you want to use Decompose with Compose for iOS/macOS/Web, you have to use special versions of `extensions-compose-jetbrains` module.

 === "Groovy"

     ``` groovy
-    implementation "com.arkivanov.decompose:extensions-compose-jetbrains:<version>-native-compose"
+    implementation "com.arkivanov.decompose:extensions-compose-jetbrains:<version>-compose-experimental"
     ```

 === "Kotlin"

     ``` kotlin
-    implementation("com.arkivanov.decompose:extensions-compose-jetbrains:<version>-native-compose")
+    implementation("com.arkivanov.decompose:extensions-compose-jetbrains:<version>-compose-experimental")

 ### Samples

-You can find samples in a separate branch - [compose-darwin/sample/app-darwin-compose](https://github.com/arkivanov/Decompose/tree/compose-darwin/sample/app-darwin-compose).
+You can find samples in a separate branch - [compose-darwin/sample/app-darwin-compose](https://github.com/arkivanov/Decompose/tree/compose-experimental/sample).